Skip to main content

 Our Approach

 MedPrecision conducted a cost-benefit analysis showing the practice could reduce billing costs by 40% while improving collections.
-We executed a structured transition with a two-week parallel billing period, assigned a dedicated team with ophthalmic billing expertise, and immediately addressed the backlog created during the staffing gap.
+We executed a structured transition with a two-week parallel billing period, assigned a team with ophthalmic billing expertise, and immediately addressed the backlog created during the staffing gap.

 Key Outcomes